 Honesty Statement

-The university expects that all information presented in this hearing will be true and correct to the best of each person’s knowledge.
+The University expects that all information presented in this hearing will be true and correct to the best of each person’s knowledge.
 If students willfully provide false information, they will be in violation of NDSU’s Code of Student Conduct.
 As a result, they also may be subject to additional disciplinary action.
 Dishonest behavior by any faculty or staff members will be reported to supervisors for any necessary disciplinary action.

 6.2 Complaint and Response

-The hearing officer will introduce the case.
+The institutional representative will present the case.

-The accused student (and/or attorney or nonattorney advocate) will be permitted to respond to the charges and present information that is relevant in determining whether the student violated one or more sections of the code.
+The responding student (and/or attorney or nonattorney advocate) will be permitted to respond to the charges and present information that is relevant in determining whether the student violated one or more sections of the Code.

 6.3 Presentation of Witnesses

-The hearing officer and the accused student will be allowed to present witnesses who may be asked questions by the hearing officer, accused student (and/or attorney or nonattorney advocate), and Vice Provost or designee.
-All questions will be directed to the hearing officer who will determine relevancy to the proceeding, request clarification if necessary, ask if the respondent understands the question and request a response.
+All parties shall be allowed to present witnesses who may be asked questions by the hearing officer, responding student (and/or attorney or nonattorney advocate), reporting party, and Vice Provost or designee.
+All questions will be directed to the hearing officer who will determine relevancy and reasonableness to the proceeding, request clarification if necessary, ask if the respondent understands the question and request a response.

-6.4 Final Questions
+6.4 Questioning of Parties

-The hearing officer and accused student (and/or attorney or nonattorney advocate) will be permitted to ask questions of each other.
+The institutional representative, reporting student (and/or attorney or nonattorney advocate), and responding student (and/or attorney or nonattorney advocate) will be permitted to ask questions of each other.

-Questions will be permitted by Vice Provost or designee, who may question either party.
+Questions will also be permitted by the hearing officer and the Vice Provost’s designee, who may question either party.

-The hearing officer and accused student (and/or attorney or nonattorney advocate) may be permitted to ask additional questions of each other.

 6.5 Closing Statements

-The accused student (and/or attorney or nonattorney advocate) will have an opportunity for a closing statement.
+All parties will have an opportunity for a closing statement.

-6.6 Deliberation and Decision
+6.6 Notice of Decision

-If the hearing officer believes that suspension or expulsion is warranted, the hearing officer will make this written recommendation to the Vice Provost or designee.
-When the recommendation has been approved by the Vice Provost/designee, it will be returned to the hearing officer with the Vice Provost’s/designee’s endorsement, and the hearing officer will issue the written decision.

-The hearing officer will provide written notice of findings to the student stating whether or not the Code of Student Conduct was violated.
-The written notice will include sanctions and terms and conditions for continued enrollment or re-enrollment, if any.
+The hearing officer will provide written notice of decision to the responding student stating whether or not the Code of Student Conduct was violated.
+The written notice will include sanctions, terms, and conditions for continued enrollment or re-enrollment, if any.
 The notice will generally be provided within 10 business days following the hearing.
 The Vice Provost may grant time extensions, if necessary.

 Sanctions and Conditions

-A sanction is a consequence placed upon any student for violations of specified university policies.
-Sanctions help define the student’s relationship with the university in the context of current and potential future conduct, including a notice that further violations may lead to more severe conduct sanctions.
+A sanction is a consequence placed upon any student for violations of specified University policies.
+Sanctions help define the student’s relationship with the University in the context of current and potential future conduct, including a notice that further violations may lead to more severe conduct sanctions.

-If a student is found not responsible for the alleged code violation(s), no action will be taken against the accused student; however, having been through the Code process, the student is considered knowledgeable regarding the Code’s provisions and expectations, and that knowledge may be taken into consideration in the event of future Code actions.
+If a student is found not responsible for the alleged Code violation(s), no action will be taken against the responding student; however, having been through the Code process, the student is considered knowledgeable regarding the Code’s provisions and expectations, and that knowledge may be taken into consideration in the event of future Code actions.

 In cases in which the student is found responsible for violating one or more policies, a sanction may be imposed.
 Sanctions may not include suspension or expulsion unless the student receives prior written notice that the case was serious enough to warrant suspension or expulsion.
 The sanctions listed below are assigned based on the severity of the incident and/or past conduct history:

-1. Warning,
+1. Written warning,

 2. Conduct probation,